-Since then, Mike Tyson has returned to the public eye now and then.
+Since then, Mike Tyson has returned to the public eye as a less intimidating celebrity.
 He had a prominent and funny cameo in the comedy The Hangover (2009, with Bradley Cooper), and appeared on TV shows like Lip Sync Battle (2015) and To Tell the Truth (2016).
 He created the Tyson Cares Foundation to help kids from broken homes.
 He also founded the boxing company Iron Mike Promotions.
 He published the memoirs Undisputed Truth (in 2013) and Iron Ambition (in 2017).

 Mike Tyson is famous for his many tattoos, which include images of Arthur Ashe (left bicep), Mao Zedong (right bicep), Che Guevara (abdomen), and a tribal-type tattoo around his right eye and cheekbone… Mike Tyson reportedly earned over $400 million in his career, yet was $34 million in debt before his 2005 fight with Kevin McBride, for which he was paid $5 million vs. McBride’s $150,000… On December 29, 2006 Tyson was arrested in Scottsdale, Arizona and charged with driving while intoxicated.
 The next year he pleaded guilty to driving under the influence and possession of cocaine, and was sentenced to 24 hours in jail and three years of probation, plus community service… The boxer Drederick Tatum on the TV show The Simpsons is widely considered to be inspired by Mike Tyson.